aws-samples/amazon-mq-workshop/labs/lab-9.md

 Each networkConnector establishes a connection from one broker to another in a specific direction.
 A networkConnector from Broker1 to Broker2, propogates messages from Broker1 to Broker2.
 In order for Broker2 to send messages to Broker1, either add an explicit networkConnector from Broker2 to Broker1 or mark the Broker1 to Broker2 networkConnector with **duplex** attribute.
 There are two key points here for you to remember:

 > In a network of brokers, messages flow between brokers on using networkConnectors only when a consumer demands them.
 The messages do not flow to other brokers if no consumer is available.
 For example, when producer sends messages to Broker1, if no consumer exists on Broker2 or Broker3, the messages remain in Broker1.
+However there is a special configuration ```staticallyIncludedDestinations``` which if set with specific destinations, brokers will forward messages even without a consumer.

 >The **duplex** attribute on networkConnector essentially establishes a two-way connection on the same port.
 This would be useful when network connections are traversing a firewall and is common in **Hub and Spoke** broker topology.
 In a Mesh topology, it is recommended to use explicit unidirectional networkConnector as it allows flexibility to include or exclude destinations.